ICAO Requirements and Guidance

 These documents can be purchased directly from ICAO through the ICAO Store.
 Training and qualification of de-icing personnel is the responsibility of the operators and the States concerned.
 ICAO does not have requirements concerning the licensing of personnel for the conduct of de-icing/anti-icing operations.

-Holdover times and procedures are continually updated by an international group of experts under the auspices of the Society of Automobile Engineers (SAE) G-12 Committee on Aircraft Ground De-icing/Anti-icing through its Holdover Time Subcommittee.
+Holdover times and procedures are continually updated by an international group of experts under the auspices of the Society of Automobile Engineers (SAE) G-12 Committee on Aircraft Ground De-icing/Anti-icing through its Holdover Testing Committee.
 This group of experts is composed of representatives of the world's airlines, anti-icing fluid manufacturers, aviation regulatory authorities and research organizations.

-The approved documents are published by: Transport Canada in an Advisory Circular; the United States FAA in a Flight Standards Information Bulletin for Air Transportation (FSAT); the SAE in Aerospace Recommended Procedure ARP 4737; and the International Standards Organization (ISO) in ISO 11076.
+The approved documents are published by: Transport Canada in an Advisory Circular; the United States FAA in a Flight Standards Information Bulletin for Air Transportation (FSAT) and the SAE in Aerospace Recommended Procedures.

 The FAA and Transport Canada publications are published annually and are usually available prior to the start of winter in the Northern Hemisphere.
 The FAA and Transport Canada also publish a list of qualified de-icing/anti-icing fluids, together with holdover time guidelines for specific fluids that have superior performance to the generic tables.